awesto/django-shop/docs/tutorial/routing.rst

 select box labeled **Categories / Cms pages**.
 Select the pages where each product shall appear on.

-On returning to the list view, the assigned products shall now be visible.
+On reloading the list view, the assigned products now shall be visible.
 Assure that they have been set to be active.

 Product Model Serializers